ocmod-space/oemaker/README.md

 The tool also can create an encrypted archive of source files.
 This feature is not yet available to the public (requires special tools) and may be ignored.

-See tests - just run php oemaker.php and read the help.
+See tests - just run `$ php oemaker.php` and read the help.